flame/blis/docs/BLISTypedAPI.md

 ```

 Possible implementation (ie: the `ind_t method` argument) types are:
- * `BLIS_3MH`: Implementation based on the 3m method applied at the highest level, outside the 5th loop around the micro-kernel.
+ * `BLIS_3MH`: Implementation based on the 3m method applied at the highest level, outside the 5th loop around the microkernel.
- * `BLIS_3M1`: Implementation based on the 3m method applied within the 1st loop around the micro-kernel.
+ * `BLIS_3M1`: Implementation based on the 3m method applied within the 1st loop around the microkernel.
- * `BLIS_4MH`: Implementation based on the 4m method applied at the highest level, outside the 5th loop around the micro-kernel.
+ * `BLIS_4MH`: Implementation based on the 4m method applied at the highest level, outside the 5th loop around the microkernel.
- * `BLIS_4M1B`: Implementation based on the 4m method applied within the 1st loop around the micro-kernel.
-Computation is ordered such that the 1st loop is fissured into two loops, the first of which multiplies the real part of the current micro-panel of packed matrix B (against all real and imaginary parts of packed matrix A), and the second of which multiplies the imaginary part of the current micro-panel of packed matrix B.
+ * `BLIS_4M1B`: Implementation based on the 4m method applied within the 1st loop around the microkernel.
+Computation is ordered such that the 1st loop is fissured into two loops, the first of which multiplies the real part of the current micropanel of packed matrix B (against all real and imaginary parts of packed matrix A), and the second of which multiplies the imaginary part of the current micropanel of packed matrix B.
- * `BLIS_4M1A`: Implementation based on the 4m method applied within the 1st loop around the micro-kernel.
-Computation is ordered such that real and imaginary components of the current micro-panels are completely used before proceeding to the next virtual micro-kernel invocation.
+ * `BLIS_4M1A`: Implementation based on the 4m method applied within the 1st loop around the microkernel.
+Computation is ordered such that real and imaginary components of the current micropanels are completely used before proceeding to the next virtual microkernel invocation.
  * `BLIS_1M`: Implementation based on the 1m method.
 (This is the default induced method when real domain kernels are present but complex kernels are missing.)
  * `BLIS_NAT`: Implementation based on "native" execution (ie: NOT an induced method).

 **NOTE**: `BLIS_3M3` and `BLIS_3M2` have been deprecated from the `typedef enum` of `ind_t`, and `BLIS_4M1B` is also effectively no longer available, though the `typedef enum` value still exists.

-Possible micro-kernel types (ie: the return values for `bli_info_get_*_ukr_impl_string()`) are:
+Possible microkernel types (ie: the return values for `bli_info_get_*_ukr_impl_string()`) are:
- * `BLIS_REFERENCE_UKERNEL` (`"refrnce"`): This value is returned when the queried micro-kernel is provided by the reference implementation.
+ * `BLIS_REFERENCE_UKERNEL` (`"refrnce"`): This value is returned when the queried microkernel is provided by the reference implementation.
- * `BLIS_VIRTUAL_UKERNEL` (`"virtual"`): This value is returned when the queried micro-kernel is driven by a the "virtual" micro-kernel provided by an induced method.
+ * `BLIS_VIRTUAL_UKERNEL` (`"virtual"`): This value is returned when the queried microkernel is driven by a the "virtual" microkernel provided by an induced method.
 This happens for any `method` value that is not `BLIS_NAT` (ie: native), but only applies to the complex domain.
- * `BLIS_OPTIMIZED_UKERNEL` (`"optimzd"`): This value is returned when the queried micro-kernel is provided by an implementation that is neither reference nor virtual, and thus we assume the kernel author would deem it to be "optimized".
-Such a micro-kernel may not be optimal in the literal sense of the word, but nonetheless is _intended_ to be optimized, at least relative to the reference micro-kernels.
+ * `BLIS_OPTIMIZED_UKERNEL` (`"optimzd"`): This value is returned when the queried microkernel is provided by an implementation that is neither reference nor virtual, and thus we assume the kernel author would deem it to be "optimized".
+Such a microkernel may not be optimal in the literal sense of the word, but nonetheless is _intended_ to be optimized, at least relative to the reference microkernels.
- * `BLIS_NOTAPPLIC_UKERNEL` (`"notappl"`): This value is returned usually when performing a `gemmtrsm` or `trsm` micro-kernel type query for any `method` value that is not `BLIS_NAT` (ie: native).
-That is, induced methods cannot be (purely) used on `trsm`-based micro-kernels because these micro-kernels perform more a triangular inversion, which is not matrix multiplication.
+ * `BLIS_NOTAPPLIC_UKERNEL` (`"notappl"`): This value is returned usually when performing a `gemmtrsm` or `trsm` microkernel type query for any `method` value that is not `BLIS_NAT` (ie: native).
+That is, induced methods cannot be (purely) used on `trsm`-based microkernels because these microkernels perform more a triangular inversion, which is not matrix multiplication.

 ### Operation implementation type query

 The following routines allow the caller to obtain a string that identifies the implementation (`ind_t`) that is currently active (ie: implemented and enabled) for each level-3 operation.
-Possible implementation types are listed in the section above covering [micro-kernel implemenation query](BLISTypedAPI.md#micro-kernel-implementation-type-query).
+Possible implementation types are listed in the section above covering [microkernel implemenation query](BLISTypedAPI.md#microkernel-implementation-type-query).
 ```c
 char* bli_info_get_gemm_impl_string( num_t dt );
 char* bli_info_get_hemm_impl_string( num_t dt );